awsdocs/aws-certificate-user-guide/doc_source/gs-acm-request-private.md

 # Request a Private Certificate<a name="gs-acm-request-private"></a>

-The following sections discuss how to use the ACM console or the ACM PCA CLI request a private certificate from an existing private certificate authority \(CA\)\.
-For more information about creating a private CA, see [Create a Private Certificate Authority](http://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreateCa.html)\.
+The following sections discuss how to use the ACM console or the ACM PCA CLI to request a private certificate from an existing private certificate authority \(CA\)\.
+For more information about creating a private CA, see [Create a Private Certificate Authority](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreateCa.html)\.

 Private certificates issued by ACM resemble public certificates issued by ACM\.
 The certificates have the following restrictions:
 + You must use DNS subject names\.
 For more information, see [Domain Names](acm-concepts.md#concept-dn)